timtroendle/money-land/report/report.md

 I should, however, discuss the effect qualitatively.
 Also, I should discuss qualitatively the impact of electrifying the heat sector.

+# Methods

+I use the cost-minimising linear programming model introduced in ref [@Trondle:inreview].
+I use a national spatial, and a 4h temporal resolution.
+I enforce national self-sufficiency, meaning that each country has to generate enough electricity to fulfil annual, domestic electricity demand.

+Within this base model, for each considered case I enforce shares for four different supply technologies: onshore wind, offshore wind, utility-scale PV, and rooftop PV.
+I enforce relative installed capacity only, not the total amount of installed capacity.
+Because balancing losses are different in different cases, and because hydropower and biomass can supply electricity as well, the total installed capacity of wind and solar varies between the cases.
+For each case, the cost optimisation determines the cost-minimal total installed capacity of wind and solar, and the cost-minimal balancing capacities in each country.
+Balancing capacities comprise short-term storage (battery), long-term storage (hydrogen), bioenergy, and transmission.

+I consider the land use factors as defined in ref [@Trondle:inreview] to determine land use based on installed capacity:

+* onshore wind: 1 / 8 km^2^ / MW
+* utility-scale PV: 1 / 80 km^2^ / MW
+* offshore wind: 0 km^2^ / MW
+* rooftop PV: 0 km^2^ / MW

 # Bibliography